willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   will be bundles of data or behavior with a direct link to the world.

   This includes nodes that enable a behavior for something else.
-For example, you might have a Jump node that handles configuration and calculations for jump logic.
+For example, you might have a Jump node that configures and calculates jump logic.
   Anything with a Jump node then has a common jump API and implementation.

   It also includes nodes that serve as standalone gameplay systems.
-For example, you might have a TurnBasedCombat singleton that manages the state of a turn-based game.
-Other nodes in the game then have a common point of reference for safely handling data :ref:`they don't own <doc_autoloads_versus_internal_nodes>`.
+For example, you might have a TurnBasedCombat singleton that manages a game genre's state.
+Other nodes in the game then have a common (and *safe*) point of reference for handling data
+  :ref:`they don't own <doc_autoloads_versus_internal_nodes>`.

-In other engines, users often have a workflow similar to this:
+In other engines, users often have a workflow like this:

 1. Create an ``entity``.
 2. Add behavioral ``components`` to it
 3. Save it as a reproducible ``prefab``
 4. Stick many instances of this prefab inside a ``level`` container.

-Godot instead just makes everything a ``node``.
+Godot instead makes everything a ``node``.

 1. Build a unique ``node`` that does what you need.
    1. A ``node`` that represents a thing in your world is an ``entity`` in name only.